fIa5h/InterviewPreparation/README.md

 Because Unicode characters don't generally fit into one 8-bit byte, there are numerous ways of storing Unicode characters in byte sequences, such as UTF-32 and UTF-8.

 In theory, any character encoding can be used, but no system/browser understands all of them.
-The more widely a character encoding is used, the better the chance that a browser will understand it. [*List of character encoding references*](http://www.iana.org/assignments/character-sets/character-sets.xhtml)
+The more widely a character encoding is used, the better the chance that a system/browser will understand it. [*List of character encoding references*](http://www.iana.org/assignments/character-sets/character-sets.xhtml)

 Understanding Why ASCII and Unicode were created in the first place helped me understand how they actually work.

 ### ASCII, Origins

-As stated in the other answers, ASCII uses 7 bits to represent a character.
-By using 7 bits, we can have a maximum of 2^7 (= 128) distinct combinations*.
+ASCII uses 7 bits to represent a character.
+By using 7 bits, we can have a maximum of 2^7 (= 128) distinct combinations.
 Which means that we can represent 128 characters maximum.

 >
 Wait, 7 bits?
 But why not 1 byte (8 bits)?